 Ideally, our cross-functional team comprises of following professionals:

 - Front-End Developer

 We will now take a look at how each professional handles their role and contributes to the entire UX team.

 The UX team lead is the in-charge of the overall project and directs all the other team members on how the project will be executed.
 The leader ensures that the team moves in the right direction.

 He/she should have enough knowledge and experience to fill in the gaps, in case any of the team members aren’t able to perform their roles due to unforeseen circumstances.

-The UX team lead shouldn’t only be well-versed with design, should have an in-depth understanding of business too, so that he can direct the team to align the product that meets business needs.
+The UX team lead shouldn’t only be well-versed with design but should have an in-depth understanding of business too so that he can direct the team to align the product that meets business needs.

 The team leader needs to be an excellent communicator and decision-maker to address the issues raised by other team members.
 Parallelly, the leader should be the spokesperson to handle all the communications with the client’s team.

 At times during internal disputes or disagreements, it’s the leader’s responsibility to mitigate the conflict and bring everyone back on track.